 When an account is paid in full and on time, vendors report this credit account usage to major business credit bureaus that issue business credit reports, and the business begins to build its credit history and increase its credit score.
 This is an ideal option for new businesses and startups as generally all the information required for approval is evidence that the business is, in fact in business, and there are no late payments owing to existing vendors.

-Many net 30 vendors work with products and services that are indispensable across all types of industries.
+Many net 30 vendors that offer net terms work with products and services that are indispensable across all types of industries.
 Office supplies, computer software, office furniture, workwear, lab equipment, janitorial services, and e-commerce solutions are just some examples.
 If it’s something that is part of the physical or digital infrastructure of a business, it will likely be sold by a Net 30 vendor.
 As a new business, this is obviously helpful as paying in net 30 allows them to build credit history at the same time.

 If building solid business credit is a goal (and this is highly recommended for all businesses), it is important to make sure the net 30 vendor does actually report to a credit agency, as not all companies do so.
 This information is readily available, but an email or phone call to clarify whether they do or not is time well spent.

 The simple metric used to approve an application for a net-30 account make the process incredibly quick and easy.
-Across the spectrum of net 30 vendors, common application requirements are (but not limited to): providing a legal business name, paying a fee to become a member, evidence you’ve been in business for a certain number of days (30 to 90 days is common), and good business credit references.
+Across the spectrum of net 30 vendors, common application requirements are (but not limited to): providing a legal business name, paying a fee to become a member, evidence you’ve been in business for a certain number of days (30 to 90 days is common), and good business credit trade references.
 FAQs on any website are also a good source of additional information.

 Notification of approval or requests for more information are usually made within two business days.
 Once approved, you will receive a vendor tradeline which can be used for essential purchases and to build credit.
 Different vendors may ask for extra information, but on the whole, this is a far less complicated application for financing than a traditional business loan.

-With fintech advancements, it’s recommended to work with a company that supports offering net 30 terms.
+With fintech advancements, it’s recommended to work with a company that supports offering net 30 terms online.
 Companies like Resolve conduct quick and quiet business credit checks on potential and existing customers.
 The business (sellers and vendors) use this information to set appropriate credit limits and net terms of 30, 60, or even 90 days.

 Newer companies or those with cash flow challenges may find it difficult to extend net terms, knowing that their working capital won’t cover operating expenses when invoices are not paid promptly.
 That’s why many companies choose to work with Resolve, like Archipelago Lighting.
 Resolve pays out up to 90% of each invoice for approved customers into the company’s business bank account within just one day of issuing the invoice, eliminating the need to consider invoice factoring.
 Buyers then use a company-branded payment platform to pay their invoices online with credit card, ACH, wire transfer, or check within the net terms in their agreement.
 Offering multiple forms of payment is a key component for building good customer relationships.